LTR77/dotfiles/README.md

 # dotfiles
-My hyprland dotfiles for arch
+My hyprland (and other software) dotfiles for arch